imrickysu/ZYNQ-Custom-Board-Bring-Up-Guide/README.md

 * Connect UART console in host PC
 * Run the Hello World app by Right Click the app, select `Run As` -> `Launch on Hardware`
     * The "Hello World" should be printed
     * If it's not printed, it means something goes wrong.
 Try `Debug As` -> `Launch on Hardware (System Debugger)`.
-If the debugger can stop at main(), it means the function can be executed, clock and PLL are working, but UART is not configured properly, UART circuit on PCB board has some issues, or PC UART driver/console is not setup correctly.
+If the debugger can stop at main(), it means the initialization by ps7_init.tcl is passed, clock, PLL and DDR have been initialized properly.
+Hello world application has a proper environment to run but UART may not be configured properly, UART circuit on PCB board has some issues, or PC UART driver/console is not setup correctly.
+    * If XMD/XSCT console stops at "executing psu_init()" but the debugger cannot stop at main() of hello world function, it means the initialization doesn't pass.
+Check hardware settings in Vivado and PCB circuit.

 ## DDR Memory